Phyloiota/iota-wiki/shimmer/learn/governance/the-shimmer-governance-framework.md

 If this poll reaches the required votes, the emergency proposal can be directly implemented as a phase 3 vote in Firefly.

-Two Forum moderators must check if an emergency proposal fulfills the Acceptance Requirements and approve and implement this proposal in phase 2.
+Three Forum moderators must check if an emergency proposal fulfills the Acceptance Requirements and approve and implement this proposal in phase 2.
 It is up to the emergency [proposal submitter](#governance-proposal-submitter-phase-1) to inform the Shimmer community and urge them to look into the proposal and participate in the poll.

 ##### Acceptance Requirements Emergency proposals